 Aage Jensen established 3-Stjernet in 1950.
 He was a butcher interested in manufacturing salami.
 Jensen experimented with salami-making in his own small facility and then travelled around in freight trains selling the sausages he had made.
 In 1967, Jensen set up the 3-Stjernet factory in Horsens, Denmark.
 The brand was transferred to Atria as part of the acquisition of Sardus AB in 2007.

 Atria – one of the most respected food brands in Finland – was established in 1963 as brand to represent the central organisation of co-operative Finnish slaughterhouses (TLK).
 Atria took over usage of the brand in 1992 when the TLK organisation was dismantled.
 In 1994, the Atria brand, which was already highly respected, became the name of the entire group.
-The brand took on its current character at the beginning of the 1990s.
+The brand took on its current character at the beginning of 2020.

 The roots of the Lagerbergs brand extend back to 1965s.
 The company’s core business is poultry farming, slaughtering, cutting and breeding.
 Atria acquired Lagerbergs in 2016.